-Why does ice float?
-How do the shape and bonding in a molecule affect its smell?
-How does our blood act as a buffer?
-How do chemical reactions provide us with different forms of energy?
-A Level Chemistry will give you an exciting insight into the contemporary world of Chemistry.
-It covers the key concepts of Chemistry and practical skills are integrated throughout the course.
-Our range of practical work will enable you to enhance both qualitative and quantitative skills, for example; How do pH indicators work?
+This A Level will give you an exciting insight into the contemporary world of Chemistry.
+It covers the key concepts of chemistry and practical skills are integrated throughout the course.
+Our range of practical work will enable you to enhance both qualitative and quantitative skills, for example: How do pH indicators work?
 How could you work out the molar mass of a gas?
 How do you make your own pH buffer?
-By the second year you will be confident enough to research and design your own experimental method to find the % of iron in an iron tablet for example.
-Over the two years of the course you will learn about Chemistry in a range of different contexts and the impact it has on industry and many aspects of everyday life.
+By the second year, you will be confident enough to research and design your own experimental method to find the % of iron in an iron tablet, for example.
+Over the two years of the course, you will learn about chemistry in a range of different contexts and the impact it has on industry and many aspects of everyday life.

 - Type of study